KrystianC-88/anti-captcha-margonem/README.md

 1. Create a project on Roboflow.
 2. Upload your captcha photos.
 3. Create two tags: "normal" and "upsidedown".

+**IMPORTANT:** Create the "normal" tag before the "upsidedown" tag.

 4. Select all instances labeled "normal" and "upsidedown".

 ![Roboflow Image](https://i.imgur.com/7UWjuFP.png)